nrfconnect/Asset-Tracker-Template/docs/modules/storage.md

 - Prefer passthrough when persistence is not required
   - Keep the module in passthrough mode so the backend store path is not exercised at runtime.

+Ready-made Kconfig fragment:

+- Use `overlay-storage-minimal.conf` to apply a minimal, passthrough-only storage configuration with reduced RAM usage.

 #### Passthrough-only minimal RAM example

 If your application will only ever operate in passthrough mode (no buffering, no batch), the